Unexploded ordnance: Poland

 In October 2020, Polish Navy divers discovered a six-ton "Tallboy" British bomb.
 During the attempt to remotely neutralise the bomb, it exploded in a shipping canal off the Polish port city of Świnoujscie.
 The Polish Navy considered it a success because the divers were able to ultimately destroy the munition with zero casualties reported.
 The government reportedly took all necessary measures before they started to defuse the bomb, which included evacuating 750 residents from the site.

 Spain

 Since the 1980s, more than 750,000 pieces of UXO from the Spanish Civil War (1936–1939) has been recovered and destroyed by the Guardia Civil in Spain.
 In the 2010s, around 1,000 bombs, artillery shells and grenades have been defused every year.

 Ukraine

 Ukraine is contaminated with UXO from World War II, former Soviet military training and the current Russo-Ukrainian War.
-Most of the UXO from the World Wars has presumably been removed by demining efforts in the mid 1970s, but sporadic remnants may remain in unknown locations.
+Most of the UXO from the World Wars has presumably been removed by demining efforts in the mid-1970s, but sporadic remnants may remain in unknown locations.
 The UXO from the recent military conflicts includes both landmines and cluster bomblets dropped and set by both Ukrainian, anti-government and Russian forces.
 Reports of booby traps harming civilians also exist.
 Ukraine reports that Donetsk and Luhansk Oblast are the regions mostly affected by unexploded submunitions.
 Proper, reliable statistics are currently unavailable, and information from the involved combatants are possibly politically biased and partly speculative.
 However, 600 deaths and 2,000 injured due to UXO in 2014 and 2015 alone have been accounted for.

+Since the beginning of the 2022 Russian invasion of Ukraine, both Russia and Ukraine have extensively used mines.
+As of 22 July 2023, it is estimated that an area of 174000 km2 of Ukraine are mined.
+The World Bank estimates that it will take $37.4 billion to clear the currently mined areas of Ukraine over a period of ten years.
+As of 10 September 2023, the estimated number of civilians killed by mines and unexploded ordinance is 989, and this number will increase as the conflict continues and well after the conflict has ended.

+The Ukraine Mine Action Conference (UMAC2024) hosted by Switzerland and Ukraine aims to clear 10 million hectares (12.3 million acres) of land from land mines and UXO, this equates to roughly 10% of Ukraine's arable land.
+Before the invasion of Ukraine, agriculture made up some 11% of Ukraine's GDP, at the end of 2023 this figure had fallen to 7.4%.
+According to data presented in a Tony Blair Institute report, land mines are "suppressing Ukraine's GDP by $11.2 billion (€10.27 billion) each year — equivalent to roughly 5.6% of GDP in 2021".